Title: The Hunger Games: Mockingjay: Part 2 (2015)

 Based on: Mockingjay by Suzanne Collins

-Cast: Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Donald Sutherland, Julianne Moore, Sam Claflin
+Starring: Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Donald Sutherland, Julianne Moore, and Sam Claflin

 Genres: Action, Adventure, Sci-Fi, Thriller